Deaths from motor vehicles in California 2014-2021

 Motor-vehicle deaths in the United States

-In the United States, a person’s lifetime odds of dying in a motor vehicle accident is around 1 in 101.
+In the United States, a person’s lifetime odds of dying in a motor vehicle accident is around 1 in 93.
 Death rates from motor vehicles have decreased in recent years and are significantly lower than the rates recorded in the 1970s and 1980s.
 This is due to a mass improvement in car safety standards and features.
-For example, most states now have laws against not wearing safety belts.
+For example, all states, with the exception of New Hampshire, have laws against not wearing safety belts.

 Drinking and driving